Model

 The standard solution to the complexity constraint has been to model the portion of the system that, if understood, will lead to solution of the problem.
 But how do you know what portion to model?
 And how do you know HOW to model it so that a solution is easy to derive from the model?
 There are no tried and true answers to these questions using the strategy of modeling the “right” portion of the system, because the “right” portion must be intuitively found.
 The result is that most such efforts fail.
 Eventually, given enough time, luck (trial and error) leads to a workable solution.

 That’s why prescriptive models are needed.
 A prescriptive model is designed from the start to make solution easy, by leading problem solvers to the solution as efficiently as possible.
-The approach that Thwink.org has chosen is to:
+The Thwink.org approach creates a prescriptive model this way:

 1. Use a formal process that drives all modeling.